poseidon078/eclub-iitk-esp8266/README.md

 Serial.println("");
 }
 ```
 Connect GPIO 2 of the ESP8266 to the longer lead of the LED (+ve terminal).
-Now you can control the LED remotely through the internet!
+You can now control the LED remotely through the internet!

 #### Running, Disconnection and powering:
 Open the serial monitor and open the URL shown in your serial monitor through your web browser.